sergio-santiago/launchpad-shortcut-deck/README.md

 ```

 > The app will check if Hammerspoon is running and attempt to launch it if not found.
 > On the first run, you may need to grant Accessibility permissions to Hammerspoon when prompted by macOS.
+> You can quit at any time by pressing `ESC` or `Ctrl+C`.
+> On exit, a shutdown animation will play and all LEDs will be cleared.

 ### 🧪 Manual app-control test